-Figure 60
+Figure 73

+Help

 The Help menu of the BCH Central Portal provides access to several help items.

 Help: this is a link to help contents main page in the BCH Online Help System

 Help on Help: this is a link to a help page with information about how to use the BCH Online Help System and which explains its main features.